vamsi3/screen-translator/README.md

 1. When user touches the quick settings tile, an intent is sent by `ScreenTranslatorTileService::onClick` to trigger `ScreenTranslatorAccessibilityService::onStartCommand`
 2. If the user didn't give accessibility permissions yet, they are <u>redirected to accessibility settings page</u>.
 3. If the accessibility permissions are present, a <u>swipe up gesture is sent</u> to system uisng accessiblity service to collapse notification panel from which quick settings tile was triggered.
-4. Finally, a <u>screenshot is taken</u> using accessiblity service and sent to Papago app for further translation inside their app's activity.
+4. Finally, a <u>screenshot is taken</u> using accessiblity service and sent to Papago / Google Lens app for further translation inside their app's activity.
-5. If Papago app is not installed in the system, user is notified of the same through a toast.
+5. If Papago / Google Lens app is not installed in the system, user is notified of the same through a toast.

 This app has a UI for a few settings too.